Critically Endangered Turtles That Might Disappear Forever

 Chitra vandijki (Van Dijk’s Softshell Turtle)

-As an Amazon Associate, I earn from qualifying purchases.
-Chitra vandijki, commonly known as the Burmese narrow-headed softshell turtle, is a rare and critically endangered species.
-This aquatic turtle is known for its distinctively elongated head and flattened shell, making it one of the most unique softshells in its range.
-Scientific Classification Warning: You Might…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Chitra vandijki, commonly known as the Burmese narrow-headed softshell turtle, is a rare and critically endangered species.
+This aquatic turtle is known for its distinctively elongated head and flattened shell, making it one of the…

 -